-But even before the global pandemic, plenty of couples looked for ways to avoid the crowds, chaos, and, especially, costs of Valentine’s Day while still wanting to celebrate and honor their loved ones.
+Even before the pandemic, many couples looked for ways to avoid the crowds, chaos, and especially the costs of Valentine’s Day.
+Yet they still wanted to celebrate and honor their loved ones.

 If weather permits, public parks, beaches, and lakefronts offer a tranquil setting for a private, homemade picnic with your special someone.
-Outdoor activities can be a safer way to meet others, particularly those who don’t live in your household, and sprawling lawns and sand make it easy to observe social distancing policies.
+Even a beautiful lawn or large backyard patio area can be a great setting.
+Outdoor activities can be a safer way to meet others, particularly those who are immune-compromised or susceptible to illness.

 What to bring?
 Totally up to you!
-Easy-to-pack (and share) foods, like pre-packaged meats and crackers, sandwiches, and individual or homemade desserts, are a good choice.
+Easy-to-pack (and share) foods, like pre-packaged meats and crackers, sandwiches, and individual or homemade desserts are a good choice.
+If you’re doing a lawn or patio party, you can serve pretty much anything.
+This offers a lot of budget flexibility.

 Take a hike, a bike, or a sunset stroll on a trail or path you’ve never visited before.
 If the weather is uncooperative, a free virtual yoga class or an at-home Bachata dance tutorial for couples can be a great way to try something new while staying active indoors.

-True, many of us have tired of cooking, but there are ways to make even this basic task feel romantic and exciting.
-You can make this a joint effort by coming up with a fun theme for the meal—a particular country’s cuisine, a callback to a favorite meal you’ve had in the past, or even going the breakfast-for-dinner route.
+True, many of us are tired of cooking, but there are ways to make even this basic task feel romantic and exciting.

-Whether you prepare the meal yourself as a Valentine’s Day gift to your loved one or cook together, we recommend keeping it fairly simple, so you aren’t spending the entire evening in the kitchen.
+Whether you prepare the meal yourself as a gift or cook a meal together, keep it simple so you don’t spend the entire evening in the kitchen.
+Keeping it simple also helps you avoid a big bill for ingredients or extensive cleanup.

-One movie is just another quarantine day.
-A romance marathon?
+One movie can feel like just another day in quarantine.
+But a romance movie marathon?
 That’s an event!
-Get some inspiration from IMDb’s list of most romantic movies of all time, fire up some popcorn, and get ready to swoon.
+Get some inspiration from IMDb’s list of most romantic movies of all time, fire up some popcorn, and get ready to swoon together.

-Next, test your pop culture expertise with Valentine’s Day trivia about all things love, from TV and film to music and history.
+Test your pop culture expertise with Valentine’s Day trivia about all things love, from TV and film to music and history, with games like Love Trivia.
+Write questions for one another to answer or find some online.

 Chilly weather is the perfect excuse to cozy up by a warm fire.
-Fleece blankets, hot chocolate, and a s’mores kit will make for the perfect retreat in your own backyard.
+Fleece blankets, hot chocolate, and a s’mores kit will make for the perfect retreat whether you’re by the fire in your own backyard or your living room!

 Bring the best of the spa home with a couple’s massage.
 We recommend starting with this “Couples Massage for Dummies” video to learn the basics and some special tricks (while ensuring you don’t accidentally hurt one another).

-If you’re unsure how to get started, think back to your first date or wedding proposal, and take your partner back to that moment.
+If you’re not sure how to get started, think back to your first date or wedding proposal, and take your partner back to that moment.
 Describe the setting and any other visual details as you remember them, and reveal the romantic feelings you had in the moment.
-As a bonus, you can include a favorite old picture or have your wedding video ready to watch to drive home the message.
+As a bonus, you can include a favorite old picture or have your wedding video ready to watch to make the message extra special.

-While Valentine’s Day may be a little different this year, there are plenty of ways to celebrate love in a healthy way without breaking the bank.
-Choose your favorite activity from above or mix and match for an evening that you and your valentine will remember for years to come.
+While Valentine’s Day may be a little different post-pandemic, there are plenty of ways to celebrate love in a healthy environment without breaking the bank.
+Choose your favorite activity above or mix and match for an evening you and your valentine will remember for years to come.